lealceldeiro/gems/Stratospheric/README.md

 This URL (replacing `account-ID-or-alias` in this URL with a user account ID) will automatically fill the corresponding input field in the user login form.

 `https://account-ID-or-alias.signin.aws.amazon.com/console`

+**Best Practices for Managing Permissions with IAM**

+Amazon have their own comprehensive guide on [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)